mtp-repository/cryptoblade-tool/README.md

     - TBD
 - Manually install
     - Download the code thru Git
-    - Open chrome browser:
+    - Open Chrome browser:
         - On menu -> More Tools -> Extensions
         - Select button "Load unpacked".
         - Select the directory where you download the tool.
-    - Click the extension button the browser and pin the tool.
+    - Click the extension button in the browser and pin the tool.
     - ![How to install](images/sample2.jpg)

 ## Updates